-Figures (\ref{Res_fig3}) - (\ref{Lernpfade}) show the details.
-Figure (\ref{Res_fig3}) shows that many participants specifically selected one or a few courses and did not decide to complete the entire program with all courses.
-The number of participants attending one course, two courses, .., nine courses can be seen.
+Figures~\ref{Res_fig3}-\ref{Lernpfade} show the details.
+Figure~\ref{Res_fig3} shows that many participants specifically selected one or a few courses and did not decide to complete the entire program with all courses.
+The number of participants enrolling in one course, two courses, ..., and all nine courses can be seen.

-Figure (\ref{Registrierung_CL_SL}) shows the registrations per course.
-Summed up over all nine courses, there are 17157 registrations until January 2024.
-12468 are course learners and 4689 are self-learners.
+Figure~\ref{Registrierung_CL_SL} shows the registrations per course.
+Summed up over all nine courses, there are 17{,}157 registrations until January 2024.
+12{,}468 are course learners and 4689 are self-learners.
 The courses continue to be open for self-learners, so the number of self-learners is still increasing.

-Figure (\ref{ItemsVisited}) displays for each course initially how many participants visited how many items.
+Figure~\ref{ItemsVisited} displays for each course initially how many participants visited how many items.
 Participants are divided into 5 groups: the no-shows (participants who registered but did not visit any course item), and then the 4 groups of participants who visited between 1\% and 25\%, between 26\% and 50\%, between 51\% and 75\%, and more than 75\% of the items.
 In all courses, the middle participant groups, those with shares between 26\% and 75\%, were by far the smallest groups.
 The other groups are roughly equal in size, with variations between individual courses.

-Figure (\ref{Lernpfade} ) shows which participants took which learning paths.
+Figure~\ref{Lernpfade} shows which participants took which learning paths.
 Here, only course participations with at least 25\% of visited items are considered, these are 2036 participants.
 The most visited learning path consists of the course Intro 1 only, with 720 participants.
 This is followed by the learning path Intro 1 and Crypto 1 with 316 participants, and then the learning path with all courses with 119 participants.
-Only in exceptional cases course selections outside of the recommended learning paths were made.
+Only in exceptional cases course selections outside the recommended learning paths were made.

-\subsection{RQ 3: Were the desired competencies acquired by the course participants, and did using the recommended learning items contribute to the learning success?}
+\subsection{RQ 3: Which competencies could be acquired by the participants through the course concept?
+To what extent did the course concept support the participants?}

-To check the success of course participation, we split the 17157 data records into 12468 data records from course learners (CLs) and 4689 data records from self-learners (SLs).
-The distinction between course learners and self-learners was made in the data records based on the enrolment date for the course.\\
+To check the success of course participation, we split the 17{,}157 data records into 12{,}468 data records from course learners (CLs) and 4689 data records from self-learners (SLs).
+The distinction between course learners and self-learners was made in the data records based on the enrolment date for the course.

 Course learners used the same learning items as self-learners, except that they also had the opportunity to exchange ideas and ask questions in the forum.
 They also took a final exam.